shweta345/TYPO3CMS-CheatSheets/Documentation/CheatSheets.rst

 *by Stefan Frömken*

-Documentation is valid for TYPO3 4.2 until 7.6.
-Of cause most properties are still valid for TYPO3 8 and higher, but renderType for select-type is missing and noTableWrapping for user-type is gone.
+The documentation is valid for TYPO3 4.2 until 7.6.
+Though most properties are still valid for TYPO3 8 and higher, the "renderType property for select-type" is missing and "noTableWrapping for user-type" is no longer available.

 * `Download <http://www.typo3lexikon.de/fileadmin/templates/downloads/TCA-Cheat-Sheet-Schoko-Vanille-Mint.pdf>`__